 Last Sunday afternoon I visited Dudmaston Hall in the village of Quatt with my husband Franc and mother in law Janet.
 This home is a 17th century mansion set in a 1192 hectare estate and has always been occupied by members of the same family.
+It’s National Trust tagline is “An old family home shaped by modern tastes and culture”.

 In 1921 it gained an international reputation for its “enlightened forestry” as then owner Geoffrey Wolryche-Whitemore discovered fairies, divas and other elementals using the bottom of his garden as an ashram.
 He didn’t really.
 He probably just styled and managed his land in ways no other country gent had ever thought about before.